AuDigitalHealth/ci-fhir-stu3/pages/SharedMedicinesList/_includes/medicationstatement-detailed-1-intro.md

 #### Detailed Statement of Known Medicine *[[Draft](http://hl7.org/fhir/stu3/valueset-publication-status.html)]*

 ##### Implementation guidance

+For the supported scenarios in this implementation guide:

 * MedicationStatement status should be consistent with the value of List flag:
     * A medicine item ceased during this event should be represented with a status of 'stopped' or 'completed'.
     * A medicine item introduced during this event should be represented with a status of 'intended'.